Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

 where $N_{a_\mb{g}b_\mb{h}}^{c_\mb{gh}}$ are non-negative integers indicating the number of ways defects $a_\mb{g}$ and $b_\mb{h}$ can combine to produce charge $c_\mb{gh}$.

 In order to completely define the $G$-extension, we need to study more subtle structures, such as the associativity of defect fusion and braiding transformations of defects.
-These are captured in a mathematical formalism called $G$-crossed braided fusion category, and we refer the readers to Ref. [\onlinecite{BBCW}] for a complete treatment.
+These are captured in a consistent mathematical formalism called $G$-crossed braided fusion category, and we refer the readers to Ref. [\onlinecite{BBCW}] for a thorough discussion.
 In our case, we follow a more physically intuitive argument to avoid solving complicated algebraic equations.
-In particular, we take advantage of a special ``invertibility'' property of SPT phases: for each SPT state, there is a \textit{unique} ``conjugate'' state such that by stacking them up one obtain the trivial state.
-Furthermore, given two SPT states, one can stack them together to get another SPT state, which is defined as their sum~\footnote{We can define the stacking procedure more precisely: given two SPT phases described by Hamiltonians $H_1$ and $H_2$, their sum is defined as the ground state of $H_1\oplus H_2$.
-For $\mb{g}\in G$, we define the enlarged symmetry operation $U(\mb{g})=U_1(\mb{g})\otimes U_2(\mb{g})$ where $U_{1,2}(\mb{g})$ are the corresponding symmetry operations in the subsystems.}.
-In other words, there is a natural Abelian group structure on SPT states.
+In particular, we will make use of the ``invertibility'' property of SPT phases: for each SPT state there is a \textit{unique} ``conjugate'' state such that by stacking them up one obtains the trivial state~\cite{Freed2014}.
+Furthermore, given two SPT states, one can stack them together to get another SPT state, which is defined as their sum.
+More precisely, given two SPT phases described by Hamiltonians $H_1$ and $H_2$, their sum is defined as the ground state of $H_1\oplus H_2$.
+For $\mb{g}\in G$, we define the enlarged symmetry operation $U(\mb{g})=U_1(\mb{g})\otimes U_2(\mb{g})$ where $U_{1,2}(\mb{g})$ are the corresponding symmetry operations in the subsystems.
+In other words, SPT phases can be naturally endowed with an Abelian group structure.
 We will denote the Abelian group of fSPT phases with a given symmetry group $G$ by $\mathscr{G}$.